 The cash bonus program is a variable component of compensation and is designed to compensate business unit managers for the short term financial performance of the operations for which they are responsible.
-Accordingly, the cash bonus payable to business unit managers is based upon a percentage of the pre-tax profit of the relevant operation(s).
-The amount of the bonus increases as the percentage of pre-tax profit to sales increases.
+The cash bonus payable to business unit managers is 50% of that business' bonus pool which is based upon a percentage of the pre-tax profit of the relevant business or business group.
+The amount of the manager's bonus increases as the bonus pool increases.
+In all cases except the large mould business the business unit manager's bonus is capped at 100% of base salary.
 The cash bonus program varies in detail between segments and divisions to suit particular circumstances but is uniform in basic philosophy and design.
-The bonus is paid in cash or cash and grants of stock options in cases where the bonus for any individual exceeds \$50,000.
+The bonus is paid in cash but may be paid in cash and grants of stock options in cases where the bonus for any individual exceeds \$50,000.
 See 'Long Term Incentive Program' below.
-The CFO receives a discretionary cash bonus as it is deemed inappropriate to link the CFO's bonus to profitability.

-The annual bonus program of the Chief Executive Officer is calculated as 3% of the adjusted consolidated pre-tax profit of the Corporation.
-The adjustment to pre tax profit is in the form of a capital charge.
+The annual bonus program of the Chief Executive Officer and the Chief Financial Officer is calculated as a percentage of the adjusted consolidated pre-tax profit of the Corporation.
+The adjustment to consolidated pre tax profit is in the form of a capital charge.
 The capital charge consists of the Corporation's percentage cost of borrowing multiplied by the prior year-end shareholders' equity.
+The CEO and the CFO receive 3% and 2% respectively of the adjusted consolidated pre tax profit in cash or, in the discretion of the Board, in cash and grants of stock options.